 The first coordinator, Dan Preston, developed speed reading and vocabulary building programs that were primarily used by students in ATL classes.
 Throughout the '70s the Center continued to grow and increase the number of services it offered to MSU students.

-Today, the Center has a staff of five full-time specialists (including Fred Barton, current coordinator), a full-time office manager, graduate assistants, lab aides, and an undergraduate tutoring force of 30.
+Today, the Center has a staff of five full-time specialists (including Sam Drake, current coordinator), a full-time office manager, graduate assistants, lab aides, and an undergraduate tutoring force of 30.
 We see thousands of MSU students per year through a variety of services and programs and offer specialized training programs with various units around the campus.

-In the future, we'll make our Computer/Learning Lab even more interactive, comfortable, and "user-friendly," expand the services we offer students, and increase our outreach efforts around campus.
+In the future, we'll make our Computer/Learning Lab even more interactive, comfortable, and "user-friendly," expand the services, resources, seminars, and workshops we offer students, and increase our outreach efforts around campus.